dougblack/beeper/README.md

 ```bash
 $ pip install pyserial
 ```
 This is how we will communicate with our Arduino board using python.
-Oh boy.
+In my app.py, I have the following line that specifies which USB port on the computer to talk to and which baud rate to use.

+    ser = serial.Serial('/dev/tty.usbmodem1411', 9600)

+You might need to change this so pySerial is able to connect to your arduino.

 ## ngrok